Alfresco/docs-alfresco/media-management/1.3/config/start.md

 You need to start up ActiveMQ, your content services node, the repository and Alfresco Share.

 Ensure that you have installed the required external and internal software before installing Alfresco Media Management.
-See [Prerequisites for using Media Management]({% link media-management/1.3/install/index.md %}) for more information.
+See [Prerequisites for using Media Management]({% link media-management/1.3/install/index.md %}#prerequisites-for-media-management) for more information.

-For information on how to set up ActiveMQ and the content services node to start automatically, see **Running Media Management automatically**.
+For information on how to set up ActiveMQ and the content services node to start automatically, see [Running Media Management automatically](#running-media-management-automatically).

 For more information on advanced ActiveMQ settings, see [Configuring advanced settings in ActiveMQ](LINK).